 The Service Document lists the URLs of different OPR Event services.
-These services are listed in "List of OPR Event Services in the Service Document" below.
+These services are listed in "List of OPR Event Services in the Service Document" on the next page.

 In the list of URLs in the Service Document, only two of them are actual links: